 5) Review the total, add a discount / surcharge and edit the tax rate for this invoice.

 In the area shown, on the right side you can:

-Change the tax rate: the default tax rate from your administration settings are used by default, but it can be modified on a per-invoice basis.
+Change the tax rate - The default tax rate from your company settings are used by default, but it can be modified on a per-invoice basis.
 Only line items that are designated to be taxed will have tax applied.